ethpandaops/contributoor/README.md

 ## Installation

-See the [contributoor-installer](https://github.com/ethpandaops/contributoor-installer) repository for supported platforms and installation instructions.
+See the 📦[contributoor-installer](https://github.com/ethpandaops/contributoor-installer) repository for supported platforms and installation instructions.

-## Running
-There are three ways you can run Contributoor:

-1. **Docker (Recommended)**
-   - Provides the most consistent environment
-   - Easy to update and maintain

-2. **Systemd/Launchd**
-   - Native system service integration
-   - Automatic startup on boot

-3. **Binary (for development)**
-   - Direct execution
-   - Minimal dependencies

 ## Getting Started